A DCNN-based Arbitrarily-Oriented Object Detector for Quality Control and Inspection Application: Experimental Results and Discussion

+As already mentioned, though FPSSD leads to good performance for unoriented detection for both tasks, for some elongated targets, either regularly-shaped or irregularly-shaped, the results of FPSSD can be inaccurate, apart from the fact that unoriented bounding boxes tend to include parts of other objects and even cover a large fraction of the {background} in order to fully contain certain objects of interest (this is specially true for the quality control case, but can also happen for the visual inspection case, as shown in Fig.~\ref{fig:bbox_results}). {These} are the reasons why oriented bounding boxes are considered in this work.
+In this section, we analyze the performance of the RBox regression network described in Section~\ref{sec:rbox_regression}.

+For a start, Table~\ref{tab:ablation_rbox} shows the MAE for each regression target and two configurations: (a) two-target regression $(d_1,d_2)$ and (b) three-target regresssion $(d_1,d_2,h)$.
+As can be observed, the MAE values for $d_1$ and $d_2$ for the two-target case are lower than the corresponding MAE values for the three-target case.
+Moreover, the average MAE of the two-target case is also lower than the average MAE for the three-target case. {On the other side, we have trained AlexNet~\cite{krizhevsky2017imagenet} for the two tasks after replacing the final softmax layer by a sigmoid layer.
+The resulting model has been used as a baseline to compare with.
+As Table~\ref{tab:ablation_rbox} also shows, AlexNet produces, on average, worse predictions than the RBox network.}

-Figure \ref{fig:rbox_regression_results} gives some examples of the two tasks' test set with two and three regression targets.
-Moreover, the AlexNet is finetuned to regress the RBox parameters, shown in the second row in Fig. \ref{fig:rbox_regression_results}.
-In these figures, the red points indicate the offset ($d_1$ and $d_2$), while the green line is adopted to represent the third regression term ($d_h$).
-Furthermore, the black line is adopted to connect two red points to display the orientation of the target.
-Obviously, the black line in the first row (using two regression targets) better adhere to the orientation of the target than the second row (using three regression targets). \\
+Figure~\ref{fig:rbox_regression_results} shows some examples of detections of rotated bounding boxes for the two tasks, and for two- and three-target regression.
+In the pictures, the red points correspond to the $d_1$ and $d_2$ intercepts, while the green line represents the third regression target $h$.
+The black line just connects the red points to show the predicted orientation of the object detected.
+It can be observed that the black lines in the first column (using two-target regression) adhere better to the orientation of the objects than the detections of the second column (using three-target regression); the two-target RBox network outperforms as well the fine-tuned version of AlexNet.

-In Table. \ref{tab:ablation_rbox}, the MAE for each regression target is computed to assess the regression performance of using different regression targets.
-As can be observed, the MAE of $d_1$ and $d_2$ of the 2 regression targets method is lower than the MAE value in the 3 regression targets method.
-Moreover, the average MAE of the 2 regression targets method is lower than the 3 regression targets method.
-In this way, the method of the 2 regression targets has better performance. \\

-On the other hand, we finetune the fully-connected layers of AlexNex to regress the RBox parameters.
-For our two tasks, it can be seen clearly that the average MAE of AlexNet is higher than our network in Tab. \ref{tab:ablation_rbox}.
-Accordingly, our RBox regression network has better regression performance than AlexNex for our tasks. \\

-At last, we connect the FPSSD and the RBox regression network to get oriented detection in the inference stage.
-The input of the RBox regression network is the prediction of FPSSD, where there are offsets between the prediction of FPSSD and the ground truth.
-Therefore, the distribution of the RBox training set is different from the prediction of FPSSD, which requires the RBox regression network to be robust to process various input images.
-Addressing this problem, we set a random offset for the coordinates of four vertexes of ground truth to construct the training set of RBox regression.
-In the following subsection, the performance of the final oriented detection results of the solution can be assessed. \\